Entertainment

 “He lived a beautiful 84 years and will be sorely missed.
 His family ask that you respect their privacy at this time, a celebration of Roy’s life will be forthcoming.”

-Known as the “Godfather of Neo-soul,” Ayers had been in the music business for over four decades and was best known for his 1976 hit “Everybody Loves the Sunshine,” released by his band, Roy Ayers Ubiquity.
+Known as the “Godfather of Neo-soul,” Ayers had been in the music business for over four decades.
+He was best known for his 1976 hit “Everybody Loves the Sunshine,” released by his band, Roy Ayers Ubiquity.

 Born in Los Angeles on Sept.
-10, 1940, Ayers affinity for music started at a young age growing up in a musical family where his father played trombone and his mother played piano.
+10, 1940, Ayers affinity for music started at a young age.
+He grew up in a musical family where his father played trombone and his mother played piano.

 According to his website, Ayers formed a music group in his early years in high school before studying advanced music theory at Los Angeles City College.